SerjeiMikailov/SerjeiMikailov/README.md

 ### 👀 What I'm doing now

-Currently i'm studying low level and coding operating systems in C
+Currently, projects in C and operating systems

 ---